networktocode/ntc-templates/README.md

   The `-y` and `-yd` arguments are designed to allow developers to generate the expected parsed file how they want, and ensure that the formatting adheres to the defined standard for this project.

-  The `-c` and `-cd` arguments use `lib.ntc_templates.parse.parse_output()` to generate the parsed data; this means that you can use these arguments to auto-generate the test `.yml` file(s) for new templates; just be sure that the template's parsing behavior meets expectations.
-In order for the data to be parsed, the template must be placed in `templates/` and the `templates/index` file must be updated to correctly point to the template file(s).
+  The `-c` and `-cd` arguments use `ntc_templates.parse.parse_output()` to generate the parsed data; this means that you can use these arguments to auto-generate the test `.yml` file(s) for new templates; just be sure that the template's parsing behavior meets expectations.
+In order for the data to be parsed, the template must be placed in `ntc_templates/templates/` and the `ntc_templates/templates/index` file must be updated to correctly point to the template file(s).

 ```bash
 $ ./development_scripts.py -yd tests/cisco_ios/show_mac-address-table